 Check the status of a credential or application or print a copy of a certificate by logging in to your COOL account.

 Upon request, the Educator Licensure Office will provide a statement of verification / letter of good standing indicating the validity date(s) and the endorsement area(s) of the educator license(s) or authorization(s) held.
 Each verification is subject only to the information contained in our current database; older certifications and/or archived records may not be available.

 - CDE does not provide information about exams taken; for a copy of your test score report, please contact the exam administrator.

 To obtain such a statement, complete this simple request form:

 - Include your complete mailing address (with city, state and zip code) so that we may verify and/or update your account.

 - Attach any state-specific forms (if applicable)

-- Do not include copies of your CDE-issued credentials.
+- Do not include copies of CDE-issued credentials.

-** Please allow two to three weeks for completion.**
+** Please allow four to six weeks for completion.**